darth-c0d3r/neural-question-generation/README.md

 ### Preprocessing

-The first step is to remove questions which don't have answers.
+The first step is to remove questions that don't have answers.
 After that, we split the train set into Train and Eval sets and treat the dev set as the test set.

 ### Stats